FCM Aubervilliers

 Football Club Municipal d'Aubervilliers ([obɛʁvilje]; commonly referred to as Aubervilliers or simply Aubervilliers) is a French association football club based in Aubervilliers, a suburb of Paris.
-The club was founded in 1948 and currently plays in the Championnat National 3, the fifth level of French football following relegation from the Championnat de France Amateur at the end of the 2015–16 season.
+The club was founded in 1948 and currently plays in the Championnat National 2, the fourth level of French football following promotion at the end of the 2022–23 Championnat National 3 season.
 Aubervilliers plays its home matches at the Stade André Karman located within the city.
 The stadium is named after former French politician André Karman who was born in the commune.
 The team is presided over by Farid Maachi and managed by Rachid Yousef.